Most homeowners are acquainted with central air conditioners.

 - Choose the best temp for every room: With zoned heating and cooling from a ductless mini-split, you can keep an office refreshing while maintaining a cozy nursery—all while making the most of energy efficiency.

 - Use less money and energy by not heating and cooling empty rooms: Shutting supply registers in a central HVAC system can disturb it, putting strain on the equipment and invalidating any possible savings.
 But with individual air handlers in all rooms, you can heat and cool specific areas only when you need them.

 Trust Finch Air Conditioning & Heating to Install Your Mini-Split Air Conditioner

 As with standard HVAC systems, ductless mini-splits require careful sizing and Expert installation to deliver the greatest performance.
-Our skilled mini split installers in La Porte can help you determine if a mini-split system will meet your needs.
+Our skilled mini split installers in Kingwood can help you determine if a mini-split system will meet your needs.
 We can then support you with determining the correct equipment size and model to make your residence as comfortable and energy-efficient as possible.